fterrier/grails-mail-on-exception/README.md

 	// Tells the plugin who the sender of the email is mailOnException.email.from = "from@example.com"

-	// Tells the plugin what the default error view is, so the default behaviour is conserved mailOnException.error.view = "/error"
+	// Tells the plugin what the default error view is, so the default behaviour is conserved,
+	// The content of UrlMappings.groovy for "500" is ignored
+	mailOnException.error.view = "/error"

 You should also configure the mail plugin.
 Check the documentation [here][mail].